 • Describe the Functional Approach to capacity assessment

-There is 15 hours of content and many online activities to start to explore your understanding of this development.
+There are 15 hours of content and many online activities to start to explore your understanding of this development.
+You have 30 days to complete the course.

 The OTC is a not-for-profit College, but we do need to cover our costs in relation to administration and development.
 Reduced pricing is currently in effect in support of the sector during the current pandemic.